This is the Best 4 Days in Paris Itinerary for Your First Time

 If you plan to use the metro to get around, picking a hotel near a station will be very useful.

-We've stayed at and loved the charming Hotel Victoria Chatelet.
-We found the price so affordable for the amazing location.
+I've stayed at and loved the charming Hotel Victoria Chatelet.
+I found the price so affordable for the amazing location.
 It's in a historic building in the 1st, only about a block from the Seine and half a mile from Notre Dame.
 It was a very easy walk to everything in the 1st, 3rd, 4th, 5th and 6th arrondissements.
 The rooms were cozy and felt very Parisian.

 Search for the best hotel deals in Paris on Booking.com.